DCC-Lab/Documentation/HOWTO/HOWTO-labdata.md

 !
 [Image 20190614114449466] (assets / labdata.png)

-These data are accessible **universally** and **eternally,** **that is to say that once the data on caffeine, one cannot change their name or their location.** Consider this data as "des data from laboratory notebooks ", so nothing is erased.
+These data are accessible **universally** and **eternally,** **that is to say that once the data on caffeine, one cannot change their name or their location.** Consider this data as "data from laboratory notebooks ", so nothing should be deleted.

 To do this, you must use the following structure: